Recommendations

 Ceremony and reception

 Our video team uses a lot of lighting and sound equipment to capture your entrance, dances, speeches and other moments with the best quality possible.
-To install this equipment we need about 20-30 minutes.
-Please keep that in mind when you’re planning the day.
-Your photographer needs less time to install their equipment but still has to be at the church/ballroom at least 15 minutes before the ceremony/reception.
+To install this equipment we need about 20-30 minutes—please keep that in mind when you’re planning the day.
+The photographer needs less time to install their equipment but still has to be at the church/ballroom at least 15 minutes before the ceremony/reception.

 Ceremony